UM-Dearborn Canvas Policies

 All courses from Banner will automatically have a corresponding Canvas course site created (policies about accessing these sites are outlined in additional sections below).

 Canvas support personnel can manually create a "model / work-in-progress" site if faculty wish to start developing a course before the official course site is created or wish to collaborate or share their work with other faculty members on campus.
-Canvas sites are only to be used for academic courses or very specialized projects upon approval of the University Coordinator of Digital Education.
+The use of UM-Dearborn Canvas is generally reserved for official UM-Dearborn courses offered for credit toward degrees and certificates.
+In a limited number of cases, UM-Dearborn Canvas has been used for non-course related instruction, though there is a limited support staff available for Canvas across campus.
 Projects for professional development, scholarships, grants, file sharing, etc. should consider using other university resources such as U-M Google Sites, U-M Google Drive, or U-M Box.
+The UM-Dearborn Alternative Learning Management Solutions guide is available to outline these other resources and the features they offer.

 Canvas course enrollments (and adding people)